louislam/uptime-kuma/README.md

 https://demo.uptime.kuma.pet

 It is a temporary live demo, all data will be deleted after 10 minutes.
-The server is located at Tokyo, so if you live far from there it may affact your experience.
+The server is located at Tokyo, so if you live far from there it may affect your experience.
 I suggest that you should install and try it out for the best demo experience.

 VPS is sponsored by Uptime Kuma sponsors on [Open Collective](https://opencollective.com/uptime-kuma)!
 Thank you so much!